 As a longtime lifeguard and swim instructor, I’ve seen a lot of skinned knees, sunburns and roughhousing gone wrong.
 From expert divers to floatie wearers, every family should be able to enjoy a stress-free summer.
-Though accidents like bee stings and swallowing water can’t be avoided sometimes, there are a few tips that can make your pool experience a great one.
+Though accidents like bee stings and swallowing water can’t be avoided sometimes, there are a few simple pool safety tips for parents that can make your experiences great.

 Swim lessons are one of the best ways to keep kids safe around water.
 They’re widely accessible, especially during the summer, and generally affordable, especially at local community pools or YMCAs.
 Mommy and Me classes can be a great way to help younger kids get used to the water with someone they trust, as well as a fun bonding activity.